dm-io dot

 Flat Tire Repair Materials

-Another common car problem is, of course, a flat tire.
-Make sure that you have the materials to get a new or spare tire on your car in the event that you blow a tire.
 This may be more likely to happen as the weather gets warmer because, if your tires were already fully pumped up when it was cool outside, that oxygen in your tires may expand too much in the heat and pop your tire.
 Your car emergency kit should therefore include a spare tire, a scissor jack (or any car jack), a lug wrench/tire iron, wheel chocks, and a tire pressure gauge.

-However, if you have a service that provides roadside assistance to you, such as a plan through CarShield CarShield, you won’t necessarily need to keep these on hand for yourself.
+However, if you have a service that provides roadside assistance to you, such as a plan through CarShield, you won’t necessarily need to keep these on hand for yourself.
 Your roadside assistance professional may provide many of them for you.
-Just make sure you have a spare tire no matter what.
+Just make sure you have a spare tire, no matter what.

 Blankets

-Blankets are a year-round necessity for your car—even when it’s hot!
+Blankets are a year-round necessity for your car (even when it’s hot)!
 In the summer, your car blanket could be used as a picnic blanket, a knee cushion while changing a tire, a source of shade, and more.
 Make the blanket your multi-purpose tool for your car emergency kit!

 Things to Do

-Even though it’s not a necessity, per se, having some small games or activities in your car can put a more positive spin on a rough situation.
+Even though it’s not a necessity, per se, having some small games or activities in your car emergency kit can put a more positive spin on a rough situation.
 It can also reduce the amount of time you spend on your phone, which will save your cell battery for more important matters.

 Pack easily storable and no-battery-needed items such as cards, crossword puzzles, sudoku games, or whatever else you think will help you pass the time.
 For kids, you might keep books, busy boards, lap games, and more on hand.
 For your pets, bring a few standard toys to reduce your pet’s distress as much as possible.